 In fact, there are no standard drafts adopted by the construction sector.
-However, there are two main types of contracts that are usually adopted in most construction contracts both in the private and public sectors: Contrato de Empreitada por Preço Global and Contrato de Empreitada por Série de Preços.
-The first is a lumpsum contract where the price is fixed beforehand, and the latter is a so-called "price series contract", establishing a price for each type of works, where the contractor is paid in accordance with the result of the works effectively carried out.
+However, there are two main types of contracts that are usually adopted in most construction contracts both in the private and public sector: Contrato de Empreitada por Preço Global and Contrato de Empreitada por Série de Preços.
+The first is a lump-sum contract where the price is fixed beforehand, and the latter is a so-called "price series contract", establishing a price for each type of works, where the contractor is paid in accordance with the result of the works effectively carried out.

 These two main types of contract were, until 2008, expressly provided in the national law.
-The new Public Contracts Code approved by means of Decree-Law no. 18/2008 no longer establishes a distinction between these two types of contracts.
-This matter is now left to the liberty of the contracting parties.
+However, the Public Contracts Code, approved by means of Decree-Law no. 18/2008 of 29 January, no longer establishes a distinction between these two types of contract.
+This matter is now subject to the liberty of the contracting parties.